TheNexusAvenger/Nexus-LU-Launcher/README.md

   * Looking for additional translations to be provided before this is implemented.
 * Unpacking the client for use with server hosting.
 * Automate installing WINE for non-Windows and non-macOS installs.
+  * The Flatpak release handles this for Linux.

 ## Custom Download Location
 By default, Nexus LU Launcher will download files to a directory named